SoftLivingMatter/Asymmetric_Immiscibility_Simulations/README.md

 ```
 make install #expect this to take some time but recommend using more cores on mydella.
 ```
-Once that is finished, install the simulation software if import hoomd and azplugins work -
+Once that is finished, check if import hoomd and azplugins work -
 ```
 python -c 'import hoomd ; from hoomd import azplugins'
 ```